-The Nexus Study also details the procedural requirements for approval of the Nexus Study and proposed fire impact fee program ("fee program") by the District Board of Directors and adoption by the County Board on behalf of the District.
+The Nexus Study also details the procedural requirements for approval of the Nexus Study and updated fire impact fee program ("fee program") by the District Board of Directors and adoption by the County Board on behalf of the District.
 Also, the Act contains specific requirements for the annual administration of the fee program.
 These statutory requirements and other important information regarding the imposition, collection, and transparency of the fee are provided in the last sections of the Nexus Study.

-According to Government Code § 66000(b) and validated by Homebuilders Association of Tulare/Kings Counties, Inc. v.
+&lt;sup>1 According to Government Code § 66000(b) and validated by Homebuilders Association of Tulare/Kings Counties, Inc. v.
 City of Lemoore in 2010.
-According to Gov't Code Section 66001(a)(2)